Taxation in Real Estate: Top Considerations When Navigating Debt Forgiveness

-Today’s business environment is difficult to navigate when considering the higher interest rates, whose effects trickle throughout the economy.
-Due to changing interest rates and lower occupancy rates, real estate owners may struggle to meet their debt service coverage needs.
+Today’s business environment is difficult to navigate when considering higher interest rates, whose effects trickle throughout the economy.
+Due to changing interest rates and lower occupancy, real estate owners may struggle to meet their debt service coverage needs.

 In this article, we will seek to understand the tax implications of debt forgiveness through a debt restructure or foreclosure and suggest some potential solutions to avoid incurring unnecessary taxes.
 This is especially impactful in the commercial and multi-family real estate sectors, where real estate is held through a partnership structure.